The Gold Standard: A Comprehensive Analysis

 The Peel Banking Act as a catalyst

 In England, the so-called Peel Banking Act of 1844 was finally passed in response to such constantly recurring events.
-This legislation created a legal, gold-backed fiat currency, which laid the foundations for a state-imposed gold standard, a staple feature of national finance for the next 70 years.
+This legislation created a legal, gold-backed currency, which laid the foundations for a state-imposed gold standard, a staple feature of national finance for the next 70 years.
 The Bank Charter Act of 1844 stipulated that only the Bank of England was authorised to issue new banknotes, and that these had to be backed by holding a specified amount of gold.
 Today, it is believed that this move helped the British pound sterling to become the global currency of the 19th century.
 In the wake of this legislative act of the English Parliament, around two thirds of all payments in international trade were soon being settled in British pounds.

 During this time many nations were still using a silver standard, or even a bimetallic standard where their monetary system was based on both gold and silver.
 In the course of the 19th century the position of gold compared to that of silver improved continuously.
 The discovery of huge silver deposits in the USA’s Rocky Mountains caused a glut of silver, meaning a fall in the silver price was almost inevitable.
 So in 1873, the US parliament decided to move away from silver, a move which essentially heralded the global demonetization of silver.